iiviie/Pokemon-Guessing-game/README.md

 Install dependencies

-assuming you already have node.js installed , if not install node.js first to use npm (node package manager).
+Assuming you already have node.js installed , if not install node.js first to use npm (node package manager).

 ```bash
   npm install